-A recent law change requires drug testing for all CDL drivers who operate CMVs, including anyone employed by federal, state, or local governments.
-This drug screening is done by the trucking company or training school, and may not be required for a DOT medical certification or be included during the DOT physical.
+A law change requires drug testing for all CDL drivers who operate CMVs.
+This can include anyone employed by federal, state, or local governments.
+This drug screening is done by the trucking company or training school.
+It may not be required for a DOT medical certification or be included during the DOT physical.
 See your specific state regulations for details.

-It is important for the driver to discuss all medications they are taking with the DOT physician, as a urinalysis is a standard part of the DOT physical.
+It is important for the driver to discuss all medications they are taking with the DOT physician.
+A urinalysis is generally a standard part of the DOT physical.

 A DOT Physical is a Regular Part of Being a Truck Driver

 The DOT physical is a routine part of being a trucker and helps to maintain a safe fleet of drivers.
-Understanding what to expect and maintaining good general health is helpful for drivers seeking their DOT medical certifications.
+Understanding what to expect and maintaining good general health can be helpful for drivers seeking their DOT medical certifications.

-If you’re concerned about the DOT Physical, get in touch with someone from NETTTS to learn more about what it takes.
+If you’re looking to learn more about the DOT Physical, get in touch with someone from NETTTS to learn more.
 Find out more and Contact New England Tractor Trailer Training School (NETTTS) to learn about their CDL Training Schools.